har86485/StockAIApp/README.txt

-Android platform-specific files will be here.
+Test platform-specific files will be here.